Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 - the "driver" is at the highest level, it is responsible for handling the communication with the physical instrument.
-- the parameters of the instrument that can be read and possibly set by the user, and whose value does not change spontaneouly (any measured quantity typically falls outside this category) are decribed using "features", which are advanced and higly customizable descriptors (ie properties, please refer to Python documentation if you do not know what a property is).
+- the parameters of the instrument that can be read and possibly set by the user, and whose value does not change spontaneously (any measured quantity typically falls outside this category) are described using "features", which are advanced and highly customizable descriptors (ie properties, please refer to Python documentation if you do not know what a property is).
-- the operations that an instrument can perform (such as a measure), are decribed using an "action" that is a simple wrapper around a method.
+- the operations that an instrument can perform (such as a measure), are described using an "action" that is a simple wrapper around a method.
 It provides optionally some validation/conversion of the argument and return values.
 - finally drivers can be structured in "subsystems" and multiple channels or